Stripper: Stage performance

-Most clubs have a dancer rotation where each dancer in turn will perform for one or more songs in a fixed sequence which repeats during a shift.
-More informal clubs will have dancers take turns when a stage becomes empty or have a free flow of entertainers where the stage has any number of entertainers who wander off and on at will.
-Feature entertainers are not usually part of the rotation, and have set times where they will perform that are advertised throughout the shift.
-If a DJ is present, they will emcee the rotation and typically announce the current dancer(s) on stage and possibly whom to expect in future sets.
+Most clubs have a dancer rotation where each dancer in turn will perform for one or more songs in a fixed sequence, which repeats during a shift.
+More informal clubs will have dancers take turns when a stage becomes empty or have a free flow of entertainers, where they can wander off and on stage at their own will.
+Feature entertainers have set times for their performance, and are not usually part of the rotation.
+If a DJ is present, they will emcee the rotation, advertise the feature entertainers performance and typically announce the dancer(s) on stage and possibly whom to expect in future sets.